 The Detroit Club was formed on October 11, 1882, when lawyer Samuel Douglas and Banker James T. Campbell decided to rent a small house on Lafayette Street.

 The principle behind the club was to create a space where businessmen could come to fraternize and talk with one another about business.
 The founding membership of the Detroit Club consisted of ten local businessmen, including both Douglas and Campbell.

 Quickly outgrowing its current clubhouse on Lafayette, the members enlisted architect Wilson Eyre to construct their new clubhouse, which would later become one of Detroit's most iconic buildings.
-Eyre designed a four-story brick and stone, Romanesque Revival, building seated at the corner of Cass and Fort Avenues which was completed in 1891.
+The clubs new ‘Romanesque Revival’ styled building seated at the corner of Cass and Fort Avenues which was completed in 1891.